hafen/packagedocs/README.md

 ## Usage

-To initialize a packagedocs project, there is a simple intialization function to get things set up:
+To initialize a packagedocs project, there is a simple initialization function to get things set up:

 ```s
 packagedocs::packagedocs_init()